J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Other methods tested for dealing with the host galaxies

 \subsection{ELLIPSE and BMODEL method}

-ELLIPSE and BMODEL \citep{iraf1993} are software widely used with the objective of removing extended light profile of galaxies so that globular clusters can be detected.
-ELLIPSE is an IRAF task that adjusts elliptical isophotes in images of galaxies, having as input a set of parameters that characterize the studied object and as output a table with information about the adjustments.
+ELLIPSE and BMODEL \citep{iraf1993} are packages widely used with the objective of removing extended light profiles of galaxies so that globular clusters can be detected.
+ELLIPSE is an IRAF task that adjusts elliptical isophotes in images of galaxies, having as input a set of parameters based on the geometry of the object that is modeled and as output a table with information about the fit.
 BMODEL creates a noise-free two-dimensional photometric model of the galaxy built from the data table generated by ELLIPSE.
-The simpler the structure of the galaxy, the more reliable the model built by BMODEL.
-After making the model of the galaxy, the Imarith task present in IRAF \citep{iraf1993} was used to subtract from the original image of the galaxy the constructed light model with the aim of obtaining a residual image from which GC candidates would be selected.
-ELLIPSE parameters are based on the geometry presented by the object we want to model and not on photometric ones.
+After making the model of the galaxy, the Imarith task present in IRAF \citep{iraf1993} was used to subtract from the original image of the galaxy the constructed light model to obtain a residual image from which GC candidates would be selected.
 All input parameters were determined through several tests with the images and visually evaluating the quality of the residual image obtained.
-The vast majority of parameters did not change for images of NGC\,1023, so the input can be propagated among observations made using different filters.
-The only really sensitive parameter when transitioning between images of different filters was the maximum size of the semi-major axis of the ellipse.
-On the other hand, for each new dataset, that is, for the images of different galaxies, a new set of parameters is needed since the geometry of the observed galaxy is particular.

 As mentioned in the literature \citep{Ciambur2015}, we observe that the simpler the galaxy, the better the residual image formed from this process.
 This is because the galaxy modeling potential of ELLIPSE and BMODEL is greater for simple galaxies.
-The time required to generate afterimages is small.
-Excluding from such evaluation the time needed to transition between the different IRAF tasks, it was seen that the time needed to develop each task (generate the information table with ELLIPSE, or create the model using BMODEL or subtract from the original image the model used) do not exceed one minute separately.

-Since the objective of this work was to create a pipeline as automated as possible, ELLIPSE was not used in an interactive way in this work, with the quality of the residues being controlled only by the chosen input parameters.
-Furthermore, it was observed that the inclusion of unsuitable initial parameters does not significantly affect the time required for the program to finish its pipeline.
+Since the objective of this work was to create a pipeline as automated as possible, ELLIPSE was not used interactively in this work.